thormagnusson/scoring/PartI/chapter_1.md

     // We could put a new array into a[0][0] (an integer) a[0][0] = f.value

-Above we added 12 to the minor scale.
+Above we added 12 to an array, the minor scale in the previous instance.

-    m = Scale.minor.degrees;
-    m.add(12) // but try to run this line many times, the array won't grow forever
+    m = []    // Start with an new, empty array m.add(12) // but try to run this line many times, the array won't grow forever

-[ TODO : In SuperCollider 3.12.2 this gives "ERROR: Primitive '_ArrayAdd' failed.
-Attempted write to immutable object." as above - Andy ]

 ### Lists

 It is here that the List class becomes useful.

-    l = List.new;
-    l.add(100.rand) // try to run this a few times and watch the list grow
+    l = List.new;   // Start with an new, empty list l.add(100.rand) // try to run this a few times and watch the list grow

 Lists are like arrays - and implement many of the same methods - but the are slightly more expensive than arrays.
 In the example above you could simply do ‘a = a.add(100.rand)’ if ‘a’ was an array, but many people like lists for reasons we will discuss later.